Club: Brescia Calcio | Opening: 1959 | Capacity: 16,743 seats

 Address: Via Giovanni Novagani, 25133 Brescia

-Brescia practically never sells out in Serie B.
+Brescia don’t normally sell out in the Serie B.

 Relevant Internet links